Guest Contributor: Rita Fields, MSC, ELD(ABB) – Fairfax EggBank’s Scientific Director

 We do caution you when comparing success rates across IVF clinics.
 When comparing success rates, it is important to consider the many factors that contribute to the success of the IVF center.
 Read more on that here.

 Your donor egg program should be able to furnish you with any historical performance on the donor of interest if that data is available.
 While knowing if a donor is “proven” – as in, her eggs have resulted in a clinical pregnancy or live birth – can be helpful, we do advise that you not automatically eliminate anyone who is not a proven donor.
 Again, there are factors to consider that can influence success rates.
 The IVF clinic’s expertise, the quality of the lab, the recipient’s health, and other factors all contribute to the outcomes of the donor eggs.
-As mentioned above, we rigorously monitor every donor.
-If we see a donor is showing a pattern of poor outcomes, we’ll remove her from our donor database.

 We hope you now understand frozen donor egg statistics and how to leverage them in your decision making.
 If you have any questions, please send us a message or call us at 888.352.5577.